GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/bq-ml/demo/README.md

 - serve a BQ model through an API powered by Vertex AI Endpoint
 - create batch prediction via BigQuery

+In this tutorial we will also see how to make explainable predictions, in order to understand what are the most important features that most influence the algorithm outputs.

 # Dataset

 This tutorial uses a fictitious e-commerce dataset collecting programmatically generated data from the fictitious e-commerce store called The Look.
 The dataset is publicy available on BigQuery at this location `bigquery-public-data.thelook_ecommerce`.